ot4i/app-connect-templates/resources/markdown/Create bugs in Apptio Targetprocess for the issues retrieved from Jira_instructions.md

 3. To start the flow, in the banner click **Start flow**.

-Use this template to create bugs in Apptio Targetprocess for the issues in Jira
+Use this template to create bugs in Apptio Targetprocess for the issues retrieved from Jira